Nyhavn in Copenhagen

 Sometimes, the difference between a mediocre 3-star property and an incredible 4-star property is negligible.
 The trick is to focus on value for money.
 I’d rather spend €200 on a fabulous hotel with a balcony overlooking the Mediterranean than €175 on a dumpy place with a broken ceiling fan overlooking an industrial park.

-Use a variety of methods to find properties in the European destinations you’re visiting.
+Finding the right place takes time and patience.
+Use a variety of methods to find lodging in the European destinations you’re visiting.
 I favor booking.com because they keep track of all my bookings and because I can book and cancel easily.
 Several other agencies offer the same service, including Trivago, TripAdvisor, Hotels.com, and Expedia.

 I also check the websites of individual hotels and refer to guidebooks.
 Fortunately, there’s no end of places to look for accommodations!